 The next thing this guide will teach in astrophotography for beginners is about choosing the right location for your shoot.
-Naturally, the city sky is polluted with smoke, dust and fumes of automobiles and heavy industries.
-Such an ambience is not suitable for astrophotography at all, as the clear visibility of the night sky is lost.
+Naturally, the city sky is polluted with smoke, dust, and fumes of automobiles and heavy industries.
+Such an ambiance is not suitable for astrophotography at all, as the clear visibility of the night sky is lost.

 It’s time to shoot!